 In the same mould as the 2010, this years’ Mataro really offers up some profound complexity.
 Bursting with primary fruit, five spice, mace, tar and leather, it’s a large scale, intriguing wine to be enjoyed with rich gamey meat dishes.

 This may well be one of the best wines I’ve ever bottled- but then again, I am a self-confessed Mataro nut!
 Mataro is always a bit of a raffle, but when you hit pay dirt, it’s a bloody delight.
 The 2010 is meaty and rich and full juicy primary fruit.
 At 3 years old, the latest it’s ever been released, it’s as fresh as a daisy.
 Drinking beautifully now, it is also the one Mataro I look forward to cellaring for a couple of decades.

-The 2007 Mataro has a nose reminiscent of the 2004 with the palate weight of the 2005.
-It is restrained when you smell it, but on the palate it is like some kind of prehistoric monster.
+The 2007 Mataro has a nose similar to 2004 and the palate of 2005.
+It is restrained when you smell it, but on the palate it is some kind of prehistoric monster.
 I love the Mataro from our Vine Vale region and this is everything it should be.